CaptainCodeman/svelte-form-helper/README.md

 ## Usage

-The important thing to remember is that we're not trying to _replace_ or _re-implement_ the browser native form validation, so you won't find JS versions of `required` or `minlength` - we build on top of what the browser provides to enhance it.
+The important thing to remember is that we're not trying to _replace_ or _re-implement_ the browser native form validation, so you won't find JS versions of `required` or `minlength` - we build on top of what the browser already provides, to enhance it.
 So it's worth being familiar with the [validation attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) available.

 We also use the native browser [`ValidityState` model](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) to determine if and why validation failed and use those flags to determine what validation messages to show.